Light Up Lancaster Programme.

 For Further Information and advice when planning your visit, please contact Lancaster Visitor Information Centre in The Storey, Meeting House Lane, Lancaster.
 Tel 01524 582394

-Watching the fireworks
+Watching the fireworks on the Saturday.

 The Giant Axe viewing area is located at Lancaster City Football Club (LA1 5PE) and is reached via West Road in Lancaster.